 Key mixed migration characteristics

 Situated in the extreme north of Somalia, Somaliland is an origin, destination and transit country for mixed migrants in the Horn of Africa.
 Somaliland authorities estimate the population to be approximately 3.5 million.
-It declared independence from Somalia in 1991, but has not gained widespread international recognition.
+It declared independence from Somalia in 1991, but has not gained international recognition.

 According to the International Organization for Migration (IOM), during the months of August, September and October 2011, about 3,500 young men and women from Somaliland went through Ethiopia, to Sudan, then to Libya and on to cross the Mediterranean Sea on their way to western Europe.
+The Somaliland National Youth Organization estimates that up to 50 youths are smuggled northwards to Sudan, Libya enroute to Europe every month.

-However, in the latter part of 2011 following the Somaliland authorities announcement (from the Ministry of the Interior) that all 'unregistered' or 'undocumented' foreigners / 'illegal migrants' had one month to leave the country, they forcefully deported an unknown number (reportedly in the hundreds), mainly Ethiopians.
+However, in 2011 following the Somaliland authorities announcement (from the Ministry of the Interior) that all 'unregistered' or 'undocumented' foreigners / 'illegal migrants' had one month to leave the country, they forcefully deported an unknown number (reportedly in the hundreds), mainly Ethiopians.
 Many others who had the means to do so reportedly returned to Ethiopia on their own.
 During this period, IOM assisted some 1,000 Ethiopians to return home from Somaliland as hostilities grew between the host communities and the migrants.

 Most recent statistics